arthurvr/get-unit/readme.md

 # get-unit [![Build Status](https://travis-ci.org/arthurvr/get-unit.svg?branch=master)](https://travis-ci.org/arthurvr/get-unit)

-> Easy way to check what the unit of a givin quantity is
+> Easy way to check what the unit of a given quantity is

 ## Installation